Mercedes W140: The Last Heirloom Luxury Car

 Is the three-generations-on W222 really an improvement over the W140?

 In that sense, the W140 became a spiritual benchmark.
-Later S-Classes tried to blend engineering integrity with market realities, but the purity of intent that defined the W140 would never return.
+Later S-Classes tried to reconcile engineering integrity with the market.
+None recovered the W140’s purity of intent.

 From W126 to W140 to W220 to W221: is this progress?

-It was the end of the line, not just for a model, but for a philosophy.
+It was the end of the line, not just for a model, but for a worldview.